syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/document-editor/how-to/move-selection-to-specific-position.md

 ---
 layout: post
-title: Move the selection to specific position in ##Platform_Name## Document Editor Component
+title: Move the selection to specific position in ##Platform_Name## Document Editor Component | Syncfusion
 description: Learn how to move the selection to specific position in Document from the ##Platform_Name## Document Editor Component
 platform: ej2-asp-core-mvc
 control: Move The Selection To Specific Position